Copado-Bootcamp/BootcampExamples/sample_Apex_Classes/README.md

 -------
 # Change Log:

-13 Feb 2026 - jnelson updated the CaseUpdateHandler to resolve legacy tech debt that was causing PMD Violations for 'Security' and 'Code Style'
+13 Feb 2026 - jnelson updated the CaseUpdateHandler and the 5 Apex Test Classes to resolve legacy tech debt that was causing PMD Violations for 'Security' and 'Code Style'